zhiyuzz/zhiyuzz.github.io/index.md

 **Bio.**&nbsp;&nbsp; Previously I did my phd at Boston University, advised by [Yannis Paschalidis](https://sites.bu.edu/paschalidis/people/yannis-paschalidis/) and [Ashok Cutkosky](https://ashok.cutkosky.com/).
 After that I did postdoc at Harvard University hosted by [Heng Yang](https://hankyang.seas.harvard.edu/), and at Carnegie Mellon University hosted by [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/).
 Long ago I did my undergrad at Tsinghua University.

-**Research.**&nbsp;&nbsp; My research focuses on algorithmic problems at the intersection of optimization, statistics, and game theory.
-In particular, my priorities are (i) drawing connections across these areas to derive simple, interpretable, and quantitatively strong algorithms from first principles; and (ii) developing theory that leads, rather than follows, the state-of-the-art practice in data science.
-With collaborators, my group also explores a range of downstream applications with real-world impact, including GenAI, robotics, energy systems, and economics.
+**Research.**&nbsp;&nbsp; My theoretical research focuses on **algorithmic problems at the intersection of optimization, statistics, and game theory**.
+My priorities are (i) drawing connections across these areas to derive simple, interpretable, and quantitatively strong algorithms from first principles; and (ii) developing theory that leads, rather than follows, the state-of-the-art practice in data science.

+On the practical side, my group is interested in **improving the efficiency of AI inference systems via optimiziation modeling**.
+Currently we focus on scheduling problems in agent harnesses, such as context management, task decomposition, and multi-agent orchestration.

 **Group.**&nbsp;&nbsp; I'm fortunate to lead a warm, supportive and intellectually stimulating research group, which also includes the following members.

  - PhD students: Yukun Wang (王钰琨)

- - MS students: Yiming Sun (孙一鸣), Wenxuan Li (李文轩; co-advised with [Qi Ye](https://perple-zju.github.io/))
+ - MS students: Mingzhuo Ma (马铭卓), Wenxuan Li (李文轩; co-advised with [Qi Ye](https://perple-zju.github.io/))

-**Please reach out if you are interested in joining us!** We have a weekly group meeting that focuses on understanding fundamental topics in data science ([topic for Spring'26](https://web.stanford.edu/class/ee377/lecture-notes.pdf){:target="_blank"}).
-It is open to all, and please reach out to learn more.
+**Please reach out if you are interested in joining us!** We run two separate reading groups that focus on fundamental or timely topics in data science.
+Topics for Fall'26: [high-dimensional probability](https://web.math.princeton.edu/~rvan/APC550.pdf){:target="_blank"}, and inference-system optimization.

 Email address: zhiyuzresearch@gmail.com